saikumar008/VotingManagementSystem/README.md

 # VotingManagementSystem
 This is my first full stack project.
-There is lot changes to be made in this project.
+There are many changes to be made in this project.